ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 ![Alt Text](imgs/Pandora%20Imgs/widget.png)

 When players are playing Tic Tac Toe, the lights will light up either red or blue accroding to the player's turn.

-In this case when it is Player 1's turn, the lights will turn on red and when it is Player 2's turn, the lights will turn on blue.
+In this case if it is Player 1's turn, the lights will turn on red.

+If it is Player 2's turn, the lights will turn on blue.

 For the winning statement, the lights will either flash red or blue lights depending on which player wins.

-In this case if Player 1 wins, the lights will flash red lights and if Player 2 wins, the lights will flash blue lights.
+In this case if Player 1 wins, the lights will flash red lights

+If Player 2 wins, the lights will flash blue lights.

 ## Control Setup